-Chelsey Clements, Vice President
+Chelsey Clements, President

-Victoria Forson, Vice Intermural Chair
+Victoria Forson, Intermural Competition Chair

 A native of Kaduna, Nigeria, Victoria holds a Bachelor’s Degree in Political Science from Georgia State University.
 While there, she worked full time as a debt collector for several credit card companies, where she attained a variety of individual performance awards for outstanding debt recovery services.
 Upon graduation, she worked as a bankruptcy counselor for one of the largest consumer credit counseling agencies in Atlanta, Georgia, where she worked with families who were facing tough financial struggles.

-Stephanie Generotti, Intramural Tryout Chair
+Stephanie Generotti, Intermural Vice Chair

-Kate Livanec, Special Events Vice Chair
+Kate Livanec, Special Events Chair

 Ms. Livanec was born in Kalamazoo, Michigan and spends most of her vacation time there with her family.
 In her free time she enjoys disc golf, playing the guitar and spending time with her cat Tabby.
 Her dream job is to become a city or county attorney in Florida.

 Kristina Gandre, Special Events Vice-Chair